 top of page

-“Stay in the waiting room and don’t leave until summoned,” Captain Darion said and closed the single door behind him.
+“Stay in the waiting room and don’t leave until summoned,” Captain Darion said, closing the door behind him.

-Sitting behind the desk was a venerable and meek old man with thick spectacles supported by a crooked nose.
-His head sported a fluffy snow white afro and matching beard.
-His lips sunk into his mouth and his skin was paper thin.
-My-re wouldn’t have been surprised if he’d already seen his 100th birthday five years ago.
-The old man didn’t look up from his desk as he pushed a piece of paper across his desk with a matching white feathered quill.
+Opposite the chairs and only a few feet away stood an old desk.
+A venerable and meek-looking older man with thick spectacles supported by a crooked nose sat behind it.
+His head sported a fluffy snow-white afro and matching beard.
+His lips sunk into his mouth with paper-thin skin.
+My‑re wouldn’t have been surprised if he’d already seen his hundredth birthday five years ago.
+The older man didn’t glance up from his desk.
+He just pushed a piece of paper across his desk toward her, along with a matching white feathered quill.

 “Please fill out the form and return it to me when completed.”

-My-re squeezed between two of the chairs and retrieved the pen and paper.
-She sat and glanced at the dozens of questions one right after the other.
-She never had to fill anything like this before, so she started to follow her collogues example and began to answer the questions.
+My‑re squeezed between two chairs and retrieved the quill, ink, and paper.
+She sat and glanced at the dozens of questions, one right after the other.
+She had never had to do anything like this before, so she followed her colleagues’ example and began to answer the questions.

 Name: My‑re.